dave-worley/publicupload/README.md

 - I've installed a middleware package called Helmet that sets several security headers.
 It can also handle CSP rules.
 - CORS headers set to only accept requests from http://localhost:3000
 - No cookies are used.
+- Files are not deleted.
+They are in stead marked for deletion and hidden from API responses.

 *Concerns that need to be addressed:*
 - The API currently doesn't verify that a file is actually a PNG or JPG.
 You could upload an executable file.